-Annual bonus: The determination of individual bonus amounts for the named executive officers is discretionary, subject to the Section 162(m) limitation established by the Committee (see "Regulatory Considerations" on page 30), but is based on the Company's financial performance and the individual performance factors referred to above.
-The Committee did not assign individual weightings to any of these factors but used them collectively to make its compensation determinations.
-The Committee noted that fiscal 2011 financial performance improved compared to fiscal 2010 financial results as summarized in the bullets on page 18.
-The Committee took these factors into account and exercised its discretion to determine the bonus amounts for fiscal 2011 as shown below:
+Annual bonus: The determination of individual bonus amounts for the named executive officers is discretionary, subject to the Section 162(m) limitation established by the Committee (see "Regulatory Considerations" on page 30), but is based on the Company's financial performance (see page 17) and the individual performance factors (see pages 20 to 22) referred to above.
+While the Committee did not assign individual weightings to any of these factors, but rather used them collectively to determine the bonus amounts for fiscal 2012, the Committee did take into account the impact of the non-cash goodwill charge.